On Writing Wrapper Libraries

 When to Write

 Nowadays most of the projects depend on open source projects a lot.
 One can’t just write wrapper libraries around all 3rd party libraries and dependencies.
 At the end of the day, writing and maintaining wrapper libraries has its costs and can be a technical debt in the future.
+A wrapper should solve a real problem, not just satisfy an aesthetic preference for “cleaner code.”
 Thus, we have to make a call when to write them.
 I believe the following scenarios justify writing wrapper libraries.

 When Not to Write